victorpena1/resume/README.md

 ----------
 Houston, Texas ◦ 713.992.4874 ◦ Victor.d.pena.1@gmail.com ◦ <a href="https://www.github.com/victorpena1">github.com/victorpena1</a> ◦ <a href="https://www.Linkedin.com/in/victordpena">Linkedin.com/in/victordpena</a>

-I am a Data Scientist with a background in the energy sector multi-disciplinary data analysis.
+<p>I am a Data Scientist with a background in the energy sector multi-disciplinary data analysis.
 I am passionate for data-driven decision making and enjoy implementing innovating solutions to business problems.
-Seeking exciting opportunities to leverage data.<br>
+Seeking exciting opportunities to leverage data.</p>
 SKILLS
 ------
-•	Python, Pandas, Numpy, Matplotlib, SQLite, MySQL, Tableau, Google Analytics, Google Studio 360, Linux/Ubuntu, MATLAB. <br>
+<p>•	Python, Pandas, Numpy, Matplotlib, SQLite, MySQL, Tableau, Google Analytics, Google Studio 360, Linux/Ubuntu, MATLAB. </p>
 PROJECTS
 --------
-•	Portfolio Optimization: Used Python to data mine 6000 NYSE stock prices from the Alpha Vantage API.
+<p>•	Portfolio Optimization: Used Python to data mine 6000 NYSE stock prices from the Alpha Vantage API.
 Created a mini relational database using SQLite.
 Manipulated raw data to find 100 days average performance, volatility, betas, correlations and covariances.
-Normalized and identified the top performers with the lowest coefficient of variance and iterated for portfolio weight optimization. <br>
+Normalized and identified the top performers with the lowest coefficient of variance and iterated for portfolio weight optimization. </p>
 EXPERIENCE
 ----------
 <b>E-Cleaners Pro</b>  HOUSTON, TX <br>